Google Pixel 8a vs Samsung Galaxy A15 5G

 Which one is better?

-The Google Pixel 8a is the better buy for most people - its 7 years of software updates crushes the Galaxy A15 5G’s 4 years.
-That said, grab the A15 if you need a larger screen and don’t mind missing out on top-tier software longevity.
+The Google Pixel 8a is the better buy for most people - its 120Hz display crushes the Samsung Galaxy A15 5G's 90Hz screen.

 Who should buy each?

-Choose the Samsung Galaxy A15 5G if: you want a budget-friendly phone with a vibrant display, need longer battery life for heavy usage, or prefer expandable storage options.
+Choose the Samsung Galaxy A15 5G if: you need a budget-friendly option with excellent battery life, want expandable storage, or prefer a phone for everyday use.
 (6.5" display, 90 Hz refresh)

 Conclusion